vogonsorg/q2dos/readme.txt

 4 - What doesn't work
 ---------------------------------------------------------
 * Playing in a Windows NT NTVDM DOS box.
 If you must, +set sw_mode 1.
-* TGA files from maps that were only optimized for OpenGL.
+* Software Renderer: TGA files from maps that were only optimized for OpenGL.
 * Some models from Whale's WODX server can crash the software renderer.
 I'm assuming they're custom player models as I tried replaying the same maps later and got no crashes.
 Until I can spot it, be on the lookout.